Click here for a free recording of my webinar on hip vs. lower back pain! How to tell the difference and what to do about it!

 Bench Press With Protective Spine Position

-Squats can be challenging at first, so it’s best to avoid heavy weights or heavy back squats initially.
-You can progress to them, but it will take time.
+Squats can be challenging at first, so it’s best to avoid heavy weights or heavy back squats until you're ready.
+You can progress with them, but it will take time.
 Start with a gradual progression, as shown below.
 However you progress, I recommend avoiding the deep ranges of motion or the butt wink.
-The very end range of motion of the squat is where your lower back tilts underneath you.
+The very end of the squat's range of motion is when your lower back tilts underneath you.
 It's hard to tell on your own, so I recommend not going back 90 degrees.
 That will be a good way to remember.

 While spinal compression during squats can be beneficial for disc health, it's essential to proceed slowly and wait a week or so before progressing to the next variation.